Julie Boyd

 This powerful letter was written by an American Teacher, Alan Haskvitz, a member of the National Teachers Hall of Fame and has been recognized many times as one of the nation’s most successful and innovative teachers.
 Accounts of his students’ accomplishments have been featured in books, periodicals, and on national radio and television.
 He is [...]

-Why Bill Gates is Wrong
+Why Bill Gates (and Christopher Pyne!)are Wrong

 The Future of Cooperative Learning